CuriousOne23/WhenMathPrays/docs/bridge-to-realization/mapping-stability-issues-to-manifold.md

 ---

-These mappings are offered as a starting point for investigation.
-Their purpose is to test whether the stability issues become more visible and actionable when placed inside the relational manifold geometry.

 ## **3. Practical Conceptual Definitions for AI Engineers**

 To make the above mappings actionable, we provide the following practical interpretations and approximations that AI engineers can start experimenting with.
 These are not final definitions — they are starting points grounded in current transformer-style architectures.